 Podcasts are now within arm’s reach for Millennials and Gen Z, thanks to streaming services.
 In fact, as ExpandedRamblings and Music Oomph found, 67% of podcast listeners are from the 18 to 44 demographic.

 With them exploring new content on these applications, you can get more exposure through podcast advertising.
 You might have to do extensive research on this, considering you might have to pinpoint relevant podcasts.
 Plus, you have to use podcast advertising tools to succeed in your campaign.
+You can even consider creating your own podcasts, using some podcast hosting sites, and in that way helping your institution to be heard among a larger audience.

 Another way to be heard on podcasts is to ask a guest to mention your brand or university, which Eric Siu suggests.
 If a prominent figure from your university, alumni, or current student may have the chance to go to a podcast, you may ask them to do so.